Koen-Schockaert/electron-react-boilerplate/documentation/dev_release notes.md

 This README should clarify how you should work locally during development, push changes for a release, and how the CI/CD pipeline works using semantic-release and GitHub Actions to automate versioning, building, and releasing your Electron app.

-npm error code ETARGET
-npm error notarget No matching version found for electron-rebuild@^3.7.1. npm error notarget In most cases you or one of your dependencies are requesting